kadena-community/kadena.js/packages/apps/graph/README.md

 ```

 - accounts - number of accounts to be created in the devnet
-- timeInterval - frequency of transactions
+- timeInterval - frequency of transactions in miliseconds
-- transferAmount - amount to be transfered in each transaction
+- transferAmount - amount to be transfered in each transaction (float)